PhD Program FAQ

 I have interests in more than one area of study, and I’m worried that I won’t be able to do the kind of interdisciplinary work that I imagine.
 What should I know?

 Interdisciplinarity is a central feature of life and work in the Divinity School.
-While students specify one area of study, they must sit for at least one Qualifying Examination that is outside of their area.
-PhD students may take courses in other graduate divisions at the Universtiy, and may consult faculty in other divisions and at other universities as dissertation readers.
+While most students specify one area of study, student may work with faculty to pursue an interdisciplinary course of study across areas.
+All doctoral students are required to take at least one Qualifying Examination outside of their area.
+PhD students may take courses in other graduate divisions at the University, and may consult faculty in other divisions and at other universities as dissertation readers.
 Informally, students participate in interdisciplinary workshops that convene students and faculty from the Divinity School, Humanities, and Social Sciences.

 Will I engage students in other areas of the Divinity School, and of the University, or will my area of study be a silo?

 It is the rare PhD student who completes their degree without meaningful dialogue and work across areas of study, degree programs, divisions, and schools.
 There are many opportunities for wide-ranging conversation and collegiality through coursework, workshops, and co-curricular offerings around the Divinity School, the University, and the city of Chicago.

 I’m interested in a joint PhD with another department.
 Is that possible?